 Living on Campus

 - Graduate students living on campus can only purchase a resident student permit.
-Teaching assistants and research assistants are eligible for central or gold lot privileges in addition to a resident lot.
+Teaching assistants and research assistants are eligible for central, gray, or gold lot privileges in addition to a resident lot.

 - To ensure the closest available resident lot, it is best to register for a resident permit early.
-If you are a Teaching Assistant or Research Assistant, central or gold lot privileges will also be assigned.
+If you are a Teaching Assistant or Research Assistant, centra, gray, or gold lot privileges will also be assigned.

 - Graduate students with a stipend may choose payroll deduction as a payment option at the beginning of the fall semester.
 If registering in advance, your stipend for the upcoming year must be in SIS by August 1.
 If it is not, the permit price will be charged to your student account.